asktoby/AtariSTSongPlayer/README.md

 # AtariSTSongPlayer
-Endless Atari ST Chip Tune player for install in car.
+Endless Atari ST Chip Tune player for installing on a Raspberry Pi in a car.

 Run Raspberry Pi OS on a Pi 3 Model A+.